Thursday, January 26, 2017

 It is important to understand the influence and power a thought can have over you.
-A thought can affect your mental and physical health as well as these types of thoughts can become so overwhelming.
+A thought can affect your mental and physical health, as well as these types of thoughts, can become so overwhelming.
 As you know thoughts can be disruptive, destructive, and negative.
 These types of thoughts can go astray becoming very negative, overwhelming and even toxic.
-When caught in a thought addiction it can seem as though your thoughts have a mind of their own and you feel as though you have absolutely have no control over them.
+When caught in a thought addiction it can seem as though your thoughts have a mind of their own and you feel as though you have absolutely no control over them.

 Thought Addiction Assessment